 American through the 1930s was in the grips of the Great Depression.
 One Depression era assignment was the New Deal program--the Civilian Conservation Corps.
 Youth benefitted from the Civilian Conservation Corps (CCC).
 President Franklin Roosevelt established the CCC, only a month after taking the oath of office in 1933.
 It was one of the first alpahbet soup agencies the President established under his New Deal.
 The CCC was created for boys who had finished school and couldn't find jobs.
 They worked in national parks and forests throughout the country, earning the nick name of the Tree Army.
 It is estimated that the CCC youths planted 200 million trees among their many projects.
 It was the largest program of reforestation and conservation in American history.
 This environmental program provided employment for 2.5 million youth and young unmarried men from age 17 to 25.
 The maintained and restored forests, beaches, and parks.
 The CCC built numerous forest roads, campgrounds, ranger stations and trails, many still used by park visitors and campers today.
 The stipend was only $1 a day for regular enrolless, but included received free board and job training.
 Assistant Leaders got $36 and leaders $45.
 Each month, $25 of their $30 salary was sent home to their families, many of whom were on relief.
 The money not only fed the families, but put money into local economies.
 This was pump-priming in New Deal terms.
 The CCC also provided their clothes, items similar to what the army wore.
 Youths who joined up were issued clothes for work and dress uniforms of spruce green in the winter and khaki for summer wear.
 They wore stripes on their uniforms.
 Two stripes were Assistant Leader, three strips for the Leader.
 I believe they were also provided work clothes.
 The CCC youths were lodged in camps and provided good food and medical care.
 The camp facilities varied.
 Many were made up of barracks-like building, often of wood and tar paper.
 Other worked from tent camps (figure 1).
 There were about 1,300 camps.
 During World War II, some of the camps were turned into prisoner of war (POW) camps.
 The program operated 1934-43.
 There was also a similar, but much small program for young women.
 About 8,500 women participated.
 Many New Deal agencies were sharply criticised, usually by business groups with the recurring charge of socialism.
 The CCC was one of the most popular and least criticised of all the New Deal programs.

-Again when World war II broke out, the American Army consisted of only a small professional core.
+Again when World War II broke out, the American Army consisted of only a small professional core.
 Thanks to the Roosevelt Administration, steps were underway to build an airforce, but the Army was still a mere shell.
 Devisive debates were held in the Congress over drafting a sizeable force (1940 and 1941).
 Only amonth before Pearl Harbor, the Congress almost ended the draft and allow those drafted to return home (November 1941).
 A journalist working in Britain recalls see the first boatload of American infantry arriving in Britaion (January 1942).
 They were an Iowa National Guard unit, the 43th infantry.
 They landed in Belfast still wearing the old World War I helmets.
 They were singing, "Ioway--Ioway--Out Where the Tall Corn Grows".
 The journalist writes, "I hoped with all my heart that the men who led them knew what they were doing.
 They seemed a little dewy behinf the ears, almost surprised that they were overseas so far from Iowa where they might soon have to fight an ememy who wanted to kill them," [MacVane, p.75.]
 Few in this and subsequent units had any military experience.
 And they would soon be pitted against the battle hardened Wehrmact arguaably the most professional military in the history of warfare.
 They were in fact not prepared as the Panzers demonstrated at Kaserine (February 1943).
 The U.S. Army proved, however, to be fast learners.
 The prncipal World War II commnanders emerged from the fighting in Tunisia and Sicily.
 Most imprtant of all, Eisenhower emnerged as he indespensible Allied commander of the War.
 [Atkinson] Even major American commanders were guilty of amateurish mistakes.
 It is not diffcult to understand.
 Only a few years earlier many had been majors and lieutenant colonels in the peacetime army.
-The U.S. Army had two major advanyages over the Wehrmacht, First, it was backed by the emenese industrial capacity of the United states.
+The U.S. Army had two major advanyages over the Wehrmacht, First, it was backed by the emenese industrial capacity of the United States.
 Second, it did not have a political commander that micro-managed operations.
-Unlike World War I, the U.S. Army did not play the central role in defeating Germany.
-It did, however, play an important role in reentering the Continent.
-This allowed it to play a n important role in defeating the NAZIs and in preventing Western Europe from falling into the ominous orbit of the Soviet Union.
+Unlike World War I, the U.S. Army did not play the central battle-field role in defeating the Wehrmacht.
+That was dine in the East by the Red Army--with nassive American aid.
+The U.S. Army, however, play the central role in reentering the Continent.
+This allowed it to play a key role in both defeating the NAZIs and in preventing Western Europe from falling into the ominous orbit of the Soviet Union.

 Stewart, Richard W. General Editor.
 American Military History Vol. II The United States Army in a Global Era, 1917-2003 (Center of Military History, United States Army: Washington, D.C..
 2005).
 Washington, D.C., 2005.